 To pursue a career as a sports information director, a degree in journalism, communications or another related discipline would be necessary.
 A degree in Sports administration or Sports facility management is a common requirement for the role of the Sports facilities manager.

 A law degree would be very beneficial to Sports agents either on its own or as a supplemental postgraduate degree to a bachelor’s degree in Sports management.
 Studying Sports development, sports management or sports science could satisfy the requirements for a career as a sports development officer.

+Degrees in areas such as sports administration, sports science, sports development, physical education, business studies, recreation management or marketing are commonly preference for sports administrator roles.
 Lastly, to pursue a career as a PE teacher, a bachelor’s degree in health or physical education along with any relevant teaching certification; would be required.

 Other skills and competencies that would benefit you in this field include: